abbotware/abbotware/README.md

 * uses nullable checks via C# 8.0
 * Code Coverage via Coverlet
 * Coverage Report aggreagation via ReportGenerator

+### Abbotware.Core
+This assembly has no dependencies on any other nugets other than the .Net Standard

 ### Abbotware.Interop.{Library}
 These assemblies contain interop/wrapper classes around various thirdparty libraries to encapsulate initialization and logic.
 Somtimes the are abstracted away as via interfaces